Solve an ongoing consumer problem with a business seller

-If you haven’t already sent your card provider or PayPal a copy of your complaint letter to the company, send one now - and let them know what response you’ve had.
+If you haven’t already sent your card provider, Buy Now Pay Later provider or PayPal a copy of your complaint letter to the company, send one now - and let them know what response you’ve had.

 Step 4 - check if you can use 'alternative dispute resolution' (ADR)

 Some sellers belong to an alternative dispute resolution (ADR) scheme, which means they offer a way to solve your problem without going to court.